TheCodeCompany/wp-chargify/plugins/wp-chargify/readme.txt

 `chargify_customer_billing_fields` - Filter the Customer Billing Details form field.
 Use `$signup_form->add_field` and `$signup_form->remove_field` to add and/or remove fields.
 `chargify_coupon_fields` - Filter the Coupon Details form field.
 Use `$signup_form->add_field` and `$signup_form->remove_field` to add and/or remove fields.
 `chargify_payment_fields` - Filter the Coupon Details form field.
 Use `$signup_form->add_field` and `$signup_form->remove_field` to add and/or remove fields.
+`chargify_signup_metafields` - A place to filter in any metafields you need to send to Chargify.

 = What developer functions can I use? =